 COMMUNICATION: We are keeping in close touch with our clients and where possible turning physical meetings into remote meetings.

 TRAVEL AND EVENTS: We have suspended our events programme and all non-essential business travel to further minimise the risk of infection to our staff and clients.
 We have ensured separation between our Manchester and Birmingham staff to further enhance our resilience.

 During this time, as we would with other significant events, we are ensuring that we review our BCP so that it is fit for purpose and agile enough to adapt to changing needs.

-Should you have any queries regarding this please contact Rob Adams, our Head of Risk and Compliance via email@example.com.
+Should you have any queries regarding this please contact Sam Coley, our head of risk and compliance.